How AI can help programmers write better code ?

 Mixed representation

-AST-augmented token stream
+AST-augmented token stream with virtual nodes

 a = b * 2